mrpejker/cardano-e2e-example/tutorial/server_side/off_chain.rst

                   .\/ Endpoint "reload"  Integer

 We define an endpoint for each operation: `start`, `cancel` and `resolve`.
-Each one has some parameters with the necessary input information.
+Each one has parameters with the necessary input information.
-In addition to them, we define a `reload` operation, which is used for getting some blockchain information from the dApp that we need in the client side.
+In addition, we define a `reload` operation used for querying blockchain information that is needed in the client side.

-As we'll see later, when an end-user connects to the PAB service, the corresponding wallet address is set, so the parameter corresponding to the address that is performing the operation is implicit.
+As we will see later, when an end-user connects to the PAB service, the corresponding wallet address is set, so the parameter corresponding to the address that is performing the operation is implicit.
 In other words, once the frontend connects with the PAB service, it provides an API where the user address is set as a `context`.